Making the Most of Your Online Professional Learning in the Digital Age

 Ultimately, this is a perfect example of personalizing education for students.
 One can help but wonder whether these same kinds of tools can help all students focus and engage more in their learning.

 You have read this article 21st century education / 21st Century Tools / ADHD Solutions / Educational Games / gaming in education / Special Education with the title 2012.
-You can bookmark this page URL http://serres-media.blogspot.com/2012/12/study-suggests-using-nintendo-ds-game.html.
+You can bookmark this page URL https://serres-media.blogspot.com/2012/12/study-suggests-using-nintendo-ds-game.html.
 Thanks!

 Common Core: Sound Education Practice or Bad Gamble?